-Tech-to-market risks that may be addressed include the availability of the reductant for a chosen process, which may be electricity, hydrogen, sustainable carbon, or other technology-specific reagents.
-Other underlying cost and risk drivers that may be addressed include availability of the appropriate domestic ore feedstock and uncertainty in electricity pricing.
+Tech-to-market risks that may be addressed include the availability of the reductant for a chosen process, which may be electricity, hydrogen, sustainable carbon, or other technologyavailability of the appropriate domestic ore feedstock and uncertainty in electricity pricing.

 Finally, the Inflation Reduction Act provides many potential opportunities to support market transition of these technologies, including tax credits dedicated to carbon capture, hydrogen production, and clean electricity.
 While not included formally in the ARPA-E Iron & Steel Cost and Life Assessment Tool, applicants are encouraged to discuss how their specific tech-to-market strategy might leverage these opportunities.
 If applicable, applicants should discuss how their proposed processes can quickly be integrated into new infrastructure as it comes online during the coming decade.